noqcks/noqcks.github.io/_app/_posts/notes/2016-12-28-kubernetes-resources-limits.md

 ## CONTAINER RESOURCE LIMITS

+Unfortunately, Kubernetes has not yet implemented dynamic resource management, which is why we have to set resource limits for our containers.
+I imagine that at some point Kubernetes will start implementing a less manual way to manage resources, but this is all we have for now.

+It's a common case that you're trying to deploy a new application and you don't exactly know how many resources it will use.
+In this case, just try a high estimate and you can always dial it back to a lower limit if need be.

 This is an example of a spec setting resource limits on containers in a pod.
 It has a pod limit of 1000m and 256MiB of memory.
 It has a pod request of 500m CPU and 128MiB of memory.
 The request and limit of a pod is always the sum of request and limit of the containers contained within it.

 ```